-So, if you’re shooting with a high-end or rather one of the best cameras and want images without any grain whatsoever, stick with the lowest possible ISO setting on your camera.
+So, if you’re shooting with a high-end or one of the best cameras and want images without any grain, stick with the lowest possible ISO setting on your camera.

 If however, you’re using an older or less expensive model of DSLR camera then it may be worth bumping up the ISO just enough to get shots where there would otherwise not have been enough light.